-The 25mm wide risers specially developed for the Twin 5 allow the pilot to use a trimmer to adjust the speed of the Twin 5 to suit individual preferences.
+The 25mm wide risers specially developed for the TWIN RS allow the pilot to use a trimmer to adjust the speed of the TWIN RS to suit individual preferences.

-The riser also has a "big ears" support feature and the position of the brake line pulley is adjustable.
+The riser also has a "big ears" support feature.

-There is more information on use of these features in the section "Flying the Twin 5".
+There is more information on use of these features in the section "Flying the TWIN RS".